Sri Lanka heading for uncertainty with low rate obsession: Bellwether

 Similar full employment policies also led to the Sterling Crises and made the UK a shadow of its former self.
 It also made the Bank of England a client of the IMF.

 Collapsing exchange rates pushed up nominal interest rates to high levels in both the US and the UK and triggered stagflation.

 As predicted, the UNP administration paid the price for REER targeting and currency depreciation and the monetary indiscipline of the central bank in the electorate.

 After generating structurally high interest rates with monetary instability and dual anchor conflicts Sri Lanka’s central bank also slapped price controls, on lending and deposits of banks, invoking a blunt instrument it had not used before.

-“The Monetary Law also seeks to give the Central Bank of Ceylon, powers of control over the direction as well as over the quantity of bank finance in Ceylon,” an analyst wrote in 1951 August issue of The Banker Magazine in London as Sri Lanka’s monetary printing central bank was established.
+“The Monetary Law also seeks to give the Central Bank of Ceylon, powers of control over the direction as well as over the quantity of bank finance in Ceylon,” an analyst wrote in the 1951 August issue of The Banker Magazine in London as Sri Lanka’s money printing central bank was established.

 “Although this is intended primarily as an anti-inflation regulation it is obvious that it can be used to slow down or prevent the increase of any particular type of credit which the Monetary Board regards as undesirable,” the Banker Magazine warned.

 The central bank could slap portfolio ceilings, prescribe minimum capital and minimum cash margins as cover for any letters of credit they open.